acend/openshift-operations-training/content/en/docs/01/03_additional-components.md

 cert-wildcard-ingress   True    cert-wildcard-ingress   6m2s
 ```

-Update the Ingress Controller configuration to use the certificate.
+Update the `IngressController` configuration [according to the documentation](https://docs.openshift.com/container-platform/latest/security/certificates/replacing-default-ingress-certificate.html) in order to use the certificate.

 {{% details title="Hints" mode-switcher="normalexpertmode" %}}